OpenNMT/OpenNMT-py/docs/source/quickstart.md

 $ head -n 3 toy_ende/src-train.txt
 It is not acceptable that , with the help of the national bureaucracies , Parliament &apos;s legislative prerogative should be made null and void by means of implementing provisions whose content , purpose and extent are not laid down in advance .
 Federal Master Trainer and Senior Instructor of the Italian Federation of Aerobic Fitness , Group Fitness , Postural Gym , Stretching and Pilates; from 2004 , he has been collaborating with Antiche Terme as personal Trainer and Instructor of Stretching , Pilates and Postural Gym .
-&quot; Two soldiers came up to me and told me that if I refuse to sleep with them , they will kill me .
-They beat me and ripped my clothes .
 ```

 We need to build a **YAML configuration file** to specify the data that will be used: